kailash-manasarovar/statement/docs/timeline/2023/november.md

 - There is NO-ONE in the driver's seat.
 Whoever was driving has ducked down behind the seats, and is driving extremely slowly, and I cannot see anyone in the driver's seat.
 - It certainly could not be the trumpet teacher as he is quite a large man and he would probably find it quite hard to hide his bulk.

+## Dreaming of Jesus Christ

+- I dream of dirty brown apartments and criminal activity.
+- It turns into a nightmare and call out the name of Jesus Christ.
+- He comes and states, very loudly, "Vidal Sastre Sanchez Hornero control your sex".
+- I'm not sure what this really means until 2025.

 ## Matthew

 - The account `@Matthew49200183` has been following me since August 2023.
 I'm supposed to think it is the trumpet teacher.